petershin/liferay-learn/docs/dxp-cloud/latest/en/reference/platform-limitations.md

 ## Continuous Integration Service

-These limitations apply to the [CI service](../platform-services/continuous-integration.md) in each DXP Cloud environment:
+These limitations apply to the [CI service](../platform-services/continuous-integration.md) in each Liferay Cloud environment:

 * **Administrative access**: Admin-level access is not allowed on the Jenkins server.
 Instead, use the [Jenkins pipeline hooks](../platform-services/continuous-integration.md#extending-the-default-jenkinsfile) to extend the CI pipeline.
 Existing DevOps processes may need to be adjusted to conform to this pipeline.

-* **Concurrent API Calls**: Projects cannot perform concurrent calls to DXP Cloud APIs.
+* **Concurrent API Calls**: Projects cannot perform concurrent calls to Liferay Cloud APIs.
 This includes tasks such as deploying a build to an environment through the [CLI tool](./command-line-tool.md).

 * **Resource Allocation**: The RAM and number of vCPUs allocated to the CI service are determined by your subscription plan.
 The default allocation is 4 vCPUs and 8 GB of RAM for the service.